Ready for a LIFE CHANGER?

 The most convicting part about the book for us is when she challenges every reader to track their time in 15-minute increments.
 (You can get her official time-tracking sheet on her website.)
 At first, we didn’t want to do it.
 Because we normally don’t like to ask a question when we don’t think we’ll like the answer — and we were pretty sure we wouldn’t like the answer to this question:

-More importantly, What are my spending choices keeping me from?
+More importantly, What are our spending choices keeping us from?

 But we tracked it anyways.

 And we were right!
 We didn’t like the answer.